dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 Manual -> Fully-Automated:

-1. Deregister the manual tool
-2. Add a git build trigger to the Quay.io repository
+1. Add a git build trigger to the Quay.io repository
-3. Click "Refresh All" on the Dockstore My Tools page
+2. "Refresh" the tool on Dockstore

 Fully-Automated -> Manual: